 The papers of painter, printmaker, and art teacher Josef Albers date from 1929 to 1970 and measure 1.5 linear feet.
-Found within the papers are biographical materials, writings, and photographs.
+Found within the papers are biographical materials, writings, a recorded lecture, and photographs.
 The bulk of the collection consists of printed materials.

 Biographical material consists of a curriculum vitae, bibliographic lists, a transcript of a "Yale Reports" radio interview in which Albers discusses art as a port of general education, and a photocopy of a letter from Eugene W. Leake of the Maryland Institute discussing a work by Albers in the Baltimore Museum.

-Writings and Lectures are primarily photocopies of poems and typescripts by Albers concerning his theories on art, as well as an audio recording of Albers delivering a lecture at Yale University.
+Writings and Lectures are primarily photocopies of poems and typescripts by Albers concerning his theories on art, as well as an sound tape reel recording of Albers delivering a lecture at Yale University.
 There are also photocopied typescripts about Albers written by others including a typescript "Josef Albers" by Hans Jean Arp.

 Printed material primarily consists of clippings and exhibition announcements and catalogs, some of which are annotated by Albers.
-There are also two exhibition catalogs for Anni Albers, press releases, a copy of poetry publication Origin 8, book Josef Albers: Poems and Drawings by Albers, book American Abstract Artists, 1936-1966, and miscellaneous brochures.
+There are also two exhibition catalogs for Anni Albers, press releases, a copy of poetry publication Origin 8, 2 books by Albers, Embossed Linear Compositions and Josef Albers: Poems and Drawings, the book American Abstract Artists, 1936-1966, and miscellaneous brochures.